1992 Czechoslovak parliamentary election

 Federal elections were held in Czechoslovakia on 5 and 6 June 1992, alongside elections for the Czech and Slovak Assemblies.
 The result was a victory for the Civic Democratic Party–Christian Democratic Party (ODS-KDS) alliance, which won 48 of the 150 seats in the House of the People and 37 of the 150 seats in the House of Nations.
 Voter turnout was 84.7%.

 This would be the last election held in Czechoslovakia.
-ODS leader Vaclav Klaus insisted that the leader of the largest Slovak party, Vladimir Meciar, agree to a tightly knit federation with a strong central government.
+ODS leader Václav Klaus insisted that the leader of the largest Slovak party, Vladimír Mečiar, agree to a tightly knit federation with a strong central government.
 Meciar, however, was only willing to agree to a loose confederation in which the Czech lands and Slovakia would both be sovereign.
 It soon became apparent that a coalition between the two blocs was not feasible, leading Klaus and Meciar to agree to a "velvet divorce."
 The Federal Assembly formally voted Czechoslovakia out of existence on November 25.
-Effective on January 1, 1993, Czechoslovakia split into two countries, the Czech Republic and Slovakia.
+Effective on 1 January 1993, Czechoslovakia split into two countries, the Czech Republic and Slovakia.